coins-docs/coins-docs.github.io/docs/errors.md

 ### -1022 INVALID_SIGNATURE

 * Signature for this request is not valid.
-* How to resolve: Your signature passed is not valid.
-Refer to API doc "SIGNED Endpoint Examples for POST /openapi/v1/order" part.
+* How to resolve: Your signature passed is not valid, refer to API doc "SIGNED Endpoint Examples for POST /openapi/v1/order" part.

 ### -1023 BIND_IP_WHITE_LIST_FIRST

 * set ip white_list before use
-* How to resolve: The IP is not in the IP white list of your api key, please update your api key.
-You can get your current IP by endpoint openapi/v1/user/ip.
+* How to resolve: You need to set up IP white list for your api key.

 ### -1024 MISS_HEADER_ERROR